 What is Supported Decision-Making?

-Supported decision-making (SDM) allows individuals with disabilities to make choices about their own lives with support from a team of people they choose.
+Supported Decision-Making (SDM) allows individuals with disabilities to make choices about their own lives with support from a team of people they choose.
 Individuals with disabilities choose people they know and trust to be part of a support network to help with decision-making.

 Supported decision-making promotes self-determination, control, and autonomy.
 It fosters independence.

-We all engage in supported decision-making.
+We all engage in Supported Decision-Making.
 We consult with family or friends, colleagues or classmates, mechanics or mentors before we make decisions.
 We may seek support to decide whether to go on a blind date, buy a used car, change jobs, renew a lease, or undergo cataract surgery.
 We confer and consult with others, and then we decide on our own.

 People with disabilities may need assistance making decisions about living arrangements, health care, relationships, and financial matters.
 But they do not necessarily need a guardian to make those decisions for them.
 A trusted network of supporters can field questions and review options to help the person with the disability make their own decisions.
 Supporters are selected by the person with the disability.
 They can be family members, co-workers, friends, and past or present providers.
 The individual should select supporters who know and respect his or her will and preferences, and who will honor the choices and decisions the individual makes.

-SDM isn’t amorphous.
+Supported Decision-Making isn’t amorphous.
 There is a structure and a process to it.
 But it’s also flexible, and can be adapted to meet an individual’s situation and needs.
 Also, it’s not done the same way everywhere.
 It varies from place to place and from individual to individual.

 Why is Supported Decision-Making Important?